Pink & Habanero

 Pink & Habanero (ピンクとハバネロ, Pinku to Habanero) is a Japanese manga series written and illustrated by Mika Satonaka.
 It was serialized in Shueisha's shōjo manga magazine Margaret from October 2021 to October 2025.

+Synopsis

+The series follows Mugi Miyao, a socially awkward high school girl with no romantic experience.
+She develops a complicated relationship with her blunt, popular classmate, Kei Kurose, after discovering his secret part-time job at the "Knight Cafe", a cosplay café.

 Publication

 Written and illustrated by Mika Satonaka, Pink & Habanero was serialized in Shueisha's shōjo manga magazine Margaret from October 5, 2021, to October 3, 2025.
-A 20-page side story is set to be published on November 20, 2025.
-Shueisha has collected its chapters into individual tankōbon volumes.
-The first volume was released on February 25, 2022.
-As of August 25, 2025, thirteen volumes have been released.
+A 20-page side story was published on November 20, 2025.
+Shueisha has collected its chapters into fourteen tankōbon volumes, released from February 25, 2022, to November 25, 2025.

 In March 2024, Yen Press announced that they had licensed the manga for English release in North America, with the first volume set to be released in September of the same year.